Criminology and Criminal Justice

 The College of Criminology and Criminal Justice reserves the right to discontinue enrollment of any student in the College at any time if satisfactory academic progress is not being made.
 Specifically, students majoring in criminology must earn a "C" or better in the three core courses and maintain a major GPA of 2.0.
 A student who has accumulated three unsatisfactory grades, (D+, D, D–, F, U, IE) in criminology and criminal justice courses taken for college credit at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue, be readmitted, or be allowed to graduate with a degree in Criminology and Criminal Justice.

-Students majoring in computer criminology must earn a "C" or better in core courses CCJ 2020, CCJ 3011, and CCJ 4700, and a "C–" or better in all other courses for the major, and maintain an overall GPA of 2.0.
+Students majoring in cyber criminology must earn a "C" or better in core courses CCJ 2020, CCJ 3011, and CCJ 4700, and a "C–" or better in all other courses for the major and maintain an overall GPA of 2.0.
 Students with more than four grades below "C–" (D+, D, D–, F, U, IE) in criminology, criminal justice, computer science, or prerequisite coursework, whether taken at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue in the major.

 A student who applies for readmission to the College must meet the major and degree requirements of the General Bulletin in force on the date of readmission.

 All undergraduates at Florida State University must demonstrate basic computer competency skills prior to graduation.
 As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
 Undergraduate majors in criminology satisfy this requirement by earning a grade of "C–" or higher in CGS 2060 or CGS 2100.
 Undergraduate majors in cyber criminology satisfy this requirement by earning a grade of "C–" or higher in COP 3014.